fbalensiefer/fbalensiefer.github.io/projects.md

 [...to the Repository](https://github.com/fbalensiefer/Introduction_Python)

-# Statistical Learning/ Machine Learning in R
+# Statistical Learning/ Machine Learning with R
 >*Statistical learning theory is a framework for **machine learning** drawing from the fields of statistics and functional analysis.*